jjprevite/100-days-of-code/log2.md

 **Thoughts**:

 -->
+### Day 82: October 12th, 2017

+**Today's Progress**: Helped a friend for 120 minutes - with his Squarespace website.

+**Categories**: Active Learning

+**Thoughts**: Squarespace is actually pretty nice!
+I had to figure out how to do a few things but I was able to accomplish almost everything!

+### Day 81: October 11th, 2017

+**Today's Progress**: Wrote for 45 minutes - article for freeCodeCamp.
+I know it's not coding... but it's related :)

+**Categories**: Active Learning (writing)

+**Thoughts**: Excited to share my experience with others in the community.

 ### Day 80: October 10th, 2017

 **Today's Progress**: Coded foro 60 minutes.
 Worked on algorithms with Rachel and Reuben.